Flow IV: Counterfactual Inference In Nonseparable Outcome Models Using Instrumental Variables

-Causal inference from observational data requires assumptions about the data-generating process, such as the absence of hidden confounders—unobserved variables that influence both treatment and outcome \cite{Hernan2025,lin2023assessing}.
-In the example above, age may affect both how much a person exercises and their cholesterol level but might not be observed.
-This can be modeled by allowing the noise terms $\varepsilon_A$ and $\varepsilon_Y$ affecting $A$ and $Y$ to be dependent \cite{Pearl1995}.
+Causal inference from observational data requires assumptions about the \ac{DGP}, most notably the absence of hidden confounders—unobserved variables that influence both treatment and outcome \citep{Hernan2025,lin2023}.
+Denoting unobserved factors affecting the treatment and outcome by $\Anoise$ and $\Ynoise$, respectively, this assumption implies independence between these variables \citep{Pearl1995}.

-Beyond estimating average causal effects, we may wish to ask \textit{counterfactual} questions, i.e. questions asking about the outcome under an alternative treatment, while the actual treatment and outcome was observed.
-In the example introduced above, a counterfactual questions would be e.g. "What would an individual's cholesterol level have been had they exercised eight hours per week when we observe that the actual cholesterol level is 180 mg/dL and they exercised three hours per week?"
-Such questions go beyond interventions and require modeling the individual-level mechanisms that generate outcomes under alternative treatments.
-This level of reasoning—\textit{the counterfactual level}—is at the top of Pearl’s causal hierarchy \cite{Pearl2009} and is the focus of this work.
-A formal definition of counterfactual inference can be found in Section Problem Setup.

-Instrumental Variables (IVs) provide a powerful framework for identifying causal effects in the presence of unobserved confounders.
-A variable $Z$ is an IV if it influences the treatment but affects the outcome only through that treatment.
-In linear settings, IVs have long been used to estimate causal effects.
-More recent work has extended IV methods to nonlinear and nonparametric models, even allowing for counterfactual inference.
-However, existing approaches typically assume additive, also referred to as separable noise in the outcome equation.